mcu-tools/mcuboot/docs/imgtool.md

       --save-enctlv                 When upgrading, save encrypted key TLVs instead of plain keys.
 Enable when
                                     BOOT_SWAP_SAVE_ENCTLV config option was set.
+      --use-random-iv               Generate random nonce data for encrypted image, 0 used by default
       -L, --load-addr INTEGER       Load address for image when it should run from RAM.
       -x, --hex-addr INTEGER        Adjust address in hex output file.